Jasoosi Dunya: Notorious figures

-Ibne-Safi's fundamental strength rested with his ability of portraying ingenious and distinctive characters and their development.
-His forte did promote heroism, and with striking impressiveness; nevertheless, his pen didn't faint there.
-He continued painting antiheroes and villains in the same vein to compose some unforgettable infamous figures.
+Ibne-Safi's fundamental strength rested with his ability of portraying several characters and their development.
+His forte did promote heroism; nevertheless, his pen didn't faint there.
+He continued painting antiheroes and villains in the same vein to compose some infamous figures.

 Sing Hi

-The most incredible creation of an outlaw is of Sing Hi.
-A Chinese expelled from his country on account of treason and insurgency, is wanted by most of the governments because of his international-wide criminal activities.
+Sing Hi is an outlaw in these books.
+A Chinese expelled from his country on account of treason and insurgency, is wanted by most of the governments because of his international criminal activities.

-Highly unreliable and erratic, Sing is one of those revolting individuals who commit crimes for the sake of entertainment.
+Sing commits crimes for the sake of entertainment.
 Though slender appearance with a visibly weak physique, he has remarkable strength like of an animal.
 Those who know him, remember him as Jonk (leech) for his ability to clench his enemy to suffocation and unconsciousness.
-A thorough control over his emotions makes him even more dangerous.
-His incredible cool perhaps helps him to acquire another striking skill, the only of its kind, of dodging bullets fired at him from any reasonable distance.
-It is rightly called "Sing Art" for indeed it is an artistic skill.
+A control over his emotions makes him dangerous.
+His cool perhaps helps him to acquire another skill, the only of its kind, of dodging bullets fired at him from any reasonable distance.
+It is called "Sing Art."

 Women are his only weakness and in this respect he does not let religion, caste, creed, nationality, age, and/or appearance hamper him.

 He is the only villain to appear in both Jasoosi Dunya and Imran Series.
 Sing Hi holds a deep respect for both Faridi and Imran as he preferred to trap and use them rather than kill them.
 Sing, in fact, declared Imran to be his rightful nephew and in reciprocation Imran called him "Uncle Sing" (Urdu: چچا سنگ).